Dev-Online-Helpers/Partner-finding/README.md

 - Pick one of the given projects (every folder is a project), start work on it with your partner.

-- Once done working on your project you can create pr to recive code review.
+- Once done working on your project you can create pr to receive code review.

 ## Looking at the future: